Nothing to dread in that first conversation.

 Here's what the profile you'll create looks like.

-A guided outline, but you write what you want.
+Guided structure, but you write what you want.

 Adaptive definitions